Using Internal Volume

 -- Delete specified file from User Volume

--- Query specified files under User Volume through SQL
+-- Query a specified file under User Volume

 SELECT * FROM USER VOLUME